 - Either your academic administrator whom you report to or your Head of School

-- You present at an LLI Conference.
-Lausanne Learning will put on 8 conferences in 2018 so there are plenty to choose from.
+- You present at an Lausanne Learning Conference.
 Your presentation will demonstrate your commitment and skill in active learning.

-- You carry out two hours of LLTC training: this is carried out as an online conference using Zoom and includes some of the habits and practices of professional consultants.
-It is not related to teaching per se.
+- You carry out two hours of Lausanne Learning Teacher Consultant training: this is carried out as an online conference and includes some of the habits and practices of professional consultants.

-- Being engaged by a school (probationary visit) accompanied by an LL consultant
+- Being engaged by a school (probationary visit) accompanied by an Lausanne Learning consultant

 - Final approval by Lausanne Learning and a positive Feedback Report from the school

-- All LLTCs are required to demonstrate the five Lausanne Learning Consulting Characteristics and abide by the Lausanne Learning Consultant Principles.
+- All Lausanne Learning Teacher Consultants are required to demonstrate the five Lausanne Learning Consulting Characteristics and abide by the Lausanne Learning Consultant Principles.

-The forms and principles are available to view here as well, so that you may begin your journey today!
+The forms and principles are available to view below so that you may begin your journey today!

 JOIN THE LAUSANNE LEARNING COMMUNITY